 Thursday, January 7th: 1:00 pm – 6:00 pm

 Friday, January 8th: 1:00 pm – 6:00 pm

 If you currently do not have access to a computer or believe you might have difficulty accessing the Orientation material online, please take advantage of the computer lab’s hours.
 Please keep in mind that it will take you several days to read the Orientation material critically and prepare for Orientation.
 So that you will not be unprepared, please begin reading the material and working on your assignments immediately.

 Each student must have a student identification card.
 Photos for these cards will be taken in the library at the end of the Orientation program.
 Your ID will be made available to you after your photo is taken.

 Atlanta’s John Marshall Law School does not require proof of insurance but encourages our students to maintain a health insurance policy.
 The Affordable Health Care Act allows each of you to go to the health insurance marketplace and shop for an insurance plan that suits your individual needs.
 Issues related to students in school can be found here.
 The Affordable Care Act allows you to remain on your parents’ health plan until the age of 26.

 Academic Peer Advisors

-Your law school professors will post reading assignments for the first day or week of classes in early August.
-Those assignments will be available online.
+Your law school professors will post reading assignments for the first day or week of classes in early January.
+Those assignments will be available online at here.
 Once the professor submits a reading assignment, it will be posted.
 If you do not see an assignment the first time you access the link, please check back regularly until it has been posted.
 If you have questions about an assignment, please contact the professor directly.
-Please make sure that you read your assignments before the first week of class and are prepared for all of your classes.
+Please make sure that you read your assignments before the first week of classes and are prepared for all of your classes.
 You will likely be called on by one or more of your professors the first week.